 How Trusts Work in Practice

-- Beneficiaries, who benefit from the trust
+- The people who benefit from this trust are referred to as “beneficiaries”;

 Why Trusts Offer More Control